Malathi-17/Gas-Supply-Management-System/Gas_suppy/Readme.md

 NetBeans IDE
 Oracle SQL
 JDBC
-Modules Included
+Modules
 1. Customer Module

-Allows customers to:

-Register or enter details
-Place gas orders
+This module allows the customer to:

+Enter customer details
-Select gas type and quantity
+Select gas type
+Enter quantity
+Place an order
 2. Order Verification Module

-Allows retailer or employee to:
+This module allows the retailer or employee to:

-View placed orders
+View pending orders
-Verify or reject orders
+Verify or reject customer orders
-Move verified orders to the next stage
+Move verified orders to the next step
 3. Stock Checking Module

-Used to:
+This module is used to:

 Fetch verified orders
-Check stock availability from the inventory
+Match order details with available stock
-Confirm whether the requested quantity is available
+Check whether sufficient stock is available
 4. Delivery Module

-Used to:

-Process confirmed deliveries
+This module is used to:

+Confirm delivery details
-Update order status
+Update order status to "Delivered"
-Reduce stock after successful delivery
+Reduce stock quantity after successful delivery
 5. Payment Module

-Used to:
+This module is used to:

-Record payment details for completed deliveries
+Record payment details
-Store payment mode, amount, and related order details
+Store payment amount and mode
-6. Notification and Feedback Module

-Used to:

-Notify customers regarding order progress
+Maintain payment records for completed orders
-Collect customer feedback after order completion Database Tables Used
+Database Tables Used

 The project uses the following Oracle SQL tables: